-Princess Diana: Who was the 'People's Princess'?
+Princess Diana: Who was the 'People's Princess'? - CBBC Newsround

 She was famously photographed walking across a minefield in Angola as part of a campaign to end the use of landmines.

-The Princess also did lots of work to raise awareness of HIV and Aids, often visiting patients and orphans.
+The princess also did lots of work to raise awareness of HIV and Aids, often visiting patients and orphans.

 Diana's life changed again when she and Charles separated in 1992 and were divorced in 1996.

 Diana said life was difficult for her after the break-up.
-She was still really popular with the public though, and lots of newspapers called her the 'People's Princess' after her divorce from Charles.
+She was still really popular with the public though.

 All this attention meant she was constantly being followed and photographed by the press who knew papers with stories about Diana in them would sell very well.